zachvalenta/jvns.ca/content/post/2017-07-05-linux-tracing-systems---how-they-fit-together.markdown

 * **trace-cmd** is a frontend for ftrace, you can use it to collect and display ftrace data.
 I wrote about it a bit in [this blog post](https://jvns.ca/blog/2017/03/19/getting-started-with-ftrace/) and there's an [article on LWN](https://lwn.net/Articles/410200/) about it
 * [Catapult](https://github.com/catapult-project/catapult) lets you analyze ftrace output.
-I've heard good things about it but I haven't gotten it to work myself yet, I'm kind of excited about it and when I do then I'll post something on this blog.
+It's for Android / chrome performance originally but you can also just analyze ftrace.
+So far the only thing I've gotten it to do is graph `sched_switch` events so you know which processes were running at what time exactly, and which CPU they were on.
+Which is pretty cool but I don't really have a use for yet?
 * [kernelshark](http://rostedt.homelinux.com/kernelshark/) consumes ftrace output but I haven't tried it yet
 * The **perf** command line tool is a perf frontend and (confusingly) also a frontend for some ftrace functionality (see [`perf ftrace`](http://man7.org/linux/man-pages/man1/perf-ftrace.1.html))